 McCormick worked as long as he could to try and gain control of the flames and then finding that they were gaining headway rapidly, and that the tiny craft was doomed, he seized a life preserver and jumped over the side of the boat into the water.

 Niels Jensen began his lengthy service as head keeper at Poverty Island in 1915.
 In 1923, his two assistants were William Lee and Benjamin Johnson, and that June Lee made a trip to Washington Island to pick up his wife and two of his children and bring them to Poverty Island for the summer.
 After returning to the station, fifty-seven-year-old Lee was helping unload the boat, when he said he didn’t feel well and needed to go inside for a minute.
 A short while later, Lee was found dead on the bathroom floor, the victim of a heart attack.
 Keeper Jensen decided that Johnson should take the body to Washington Island.
 Alone with the corpse, Johnson set out on the twenty-mile voyage.
-After stopping at St. Martin Island Lighthouse to get directions and ask that help be sent to Poverty Island, Johnson set off again, but darkness and fog soon caused Johnson to lose his way and become stranded on a reef.
-He managed to free himself the next morning and continue to Washington Island, where he arranged for the funeral, and then returned to Poverty Island to pick up Lee’s wife and children.
+After stopping at St. Martin Island Lighthouse to get directions and ask that help be sent to Poverty Island, Johnson set off again, but darkness and fog soon caused him to lose his way and become stranded on a reef.
+He managed to free himself the next morning and finally made it to Washington Island, where he arranged for the funeral, and then returned to Poverty Island to pick up Lee’s wife and children.